terryaney/KatApp/scripts/readme.md

 #### IKatApp.updateApiOptions

-**`updateApiOptions( event: Event, submitApiOptions: IGetSubmitApiOptions, endpoint: string, application: IKatApp )`**
+**`updateApiOptions( event: Event, submitApiOptions: ISubmitApiOptions, endpoint: string, application: IKatApp )`**

 This event is triggered during RBLe Framework calculations immediately before submission to RBLe Framework and/or during api endpoint submission immediately before submitting to the Host Environment.
-It allows Kaml Views to massage the [`IGetSubmitApiOptions.configuration`](#igetsubmitapioptionsconfiguration) or the [`IGetSubmitApiOptions.inputs`](#icalculationinputs) before being submitted.
+It allows Kaml Views to massage the [`ISubmitApiOptions.configuration`](#ISubmitApiOptionsconfiguration) or the [`ISubmitApiOptions.inputs`](#icalculationinputs) before being submitted.
 Use this method to add custom inputs/tables to the submission that wouldn't normally be processed by the KatApp Framework.

 The `endpoint` parameter will contain the endpoint the KatApp Framework is going to submit to.
 When processing a RBLe Framework calculation, the url will be the same as [`options.calculationUrl`](#ikatappoptions.calculationurl).